-Date of initial appointment to OFA Board of Directors: October 2014 End of Current Term: October 2017 work with all Ministries in the Ontario Public Service and the Premier's Office to establish and manage the government's policy and legislative agenda.
+Date of initial appointment to OFA Board of Directors: October 2014 was to work with all Ministries in the Ontario Public Service and the Premier's Office to establish and manage the government's policy and legislative agenda.

+Pursuant to Ss.4(3), the Deputy Minister of Finance is, by virtue of office, the Chair of the OFA.
 Deputy Minister of Finance Scott Thompson was appointed to the position of Deputy Minister in the Ministry of Finance in October 2014.
-In his previous position as Deputy Minister, Policy and Delivery in the Ontario Cabinet Office, his primary role was to
+In his previous position as Deputy Minister, Policy and Delivery in the Ontario Cabinet Office, his primary role

-Prior to Scott's appointment to Cabinet Office, he was the Executive Lead for the Secretariat responsible for the Commission on the Reform of Ontario's Public Services (CROPS), otherwise known as the "Drummond Commission", at the Ministry of Finance.
+Prior to Scott's appointment to Cabinet Office, he was the Executive Lead for the Secretariat responsible for the Commission on the Reform of Ontario's Public Services (CROPS), otherwise known as the "Drummond Commission," at the Ministry of Finance.